 Credit cards that offer introductory interest-free periods and special financing options may seem like a quick and easy way to finance new purchases.
 But they sometimes also carry the risk of deferred interest charges.
 This means if you continue to carry a balance after the intro or special financing period ends, you will be hit with all the interest that would have accrued since the date you made your purchase — which can get very expensive.

-We explain what you need to know about deferred interest, including what it is, how to determine if your credit card carries it and how to avoid racking up these charges.
+Here’s what you need to know about deferred interest, including how to determine if your credit card carries it and how to avoid it.

-If you don’t pay the credit card balance in full by the end of the promotional period, not only will you be assessed interest charges on the remaining balance, but you will be responsible for all the interest that was waived during the promotional period, plus on any balance remaining.
+If you don’t pay the credit card balance in full by the end of the promotional period, you will likely be responsible for all the interest that was waived during the promotional period, plus on any balance remaining.

 For example, let’s say you purchase a sofa for $1,200 using a credit card that offers deferred interest for six months and an ongoing 22% APR (variable).